St10482946/kindernest/README.md

   2. Provide an easy way for parents to contact the school.
   3. Include a visual gallery showcasing activities.
   4. Use semantic HTML to structure content.
-  5. Ensure mobile-friendly layout without advanced CSS or JavaScript.
+  5. Ensure mobile-friendly layout and responsive design.
+  6. Add meaningful interactivity and validated forms in Part 3.
+  7. Improve accessibility, SEO, and user experience using JavaScript enhancements.

 ## Key Features and Functionality
 - Homepage with welcome banner and navigation
 - About page detailing the preschool's philosophy
-- Programs/Services page listing educational and recreational programs
+- Programs page listing educational and recreational programs
 - Admissions page with enquiry form
-- Gallery page with images and video slideshow
+- Gallery page with images and fullscreen lightbox functionality
-- Contact page with email, phone, WhatsApp, and Google Maps location
+- Contact page with email, phone, WhatsApp, and Google Maps
-- Responsive navigation and media queries implemented
+- Responsive navigation and full device support
-- Buttons and hover/focus effects for better interactivity
+- JavaScript interactions, animations, and form validation
+- Dynamic elements including lightbox gallery and form processing

 ## Timeline and Milestones
 | Milestone             | Description | Date Completed |